MINOTROCK/Root-Me/README.md

 This repository contains all my write-ups for the Root Me CTF challenges I have completed.

-The goal is to documentate my progress on the Root Me platform.
+The goal is to document my progress on the Root Me platform.

 I want to reach 1000 points before September 2026.